lbl-srg/obc/specification/source/sequenceDocumentation.rst

 version exists, or
 2. The control sequence could be for a sequence that only exists in CDL.

-The approach for 1. is being developed.
-For 2. while the section with general requirements (such as what sensor or actuators need to be used) is not in CDL, these requirements could be added manually.
-What this description is focusing on is how to generate a description of the control sequence.
+The approach for 1. is currently being developed.
+Approach 2 is described in :numref:`sec_seq_doc_cdl`.

 Editing a Sequence that is Specified in a Word Document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^